Empty kitchens, closed stores: Small China firms struggle to cope with epidemic fallout

 “Garbage has no cost,” he said.

-Zhang made 42 yuan ($5.93) the day he spoke with Reuters, roughly half of his housing rent of 80 yuan a day.
+Zhang made 42 yuan (4.81 pounds) the day he spoke with Reuters, roughly half of his housing rent of 80 yuan a day.

 Beijing is slowly returning to life around him, although Zhang doesn’t go back to see his old store, now empty, as it makes him too sad.